FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model

 \section{Visualization of Semantic Alignment Capability for Dense Visual Features}

 We present the alignment capability of FG-CLIP 2 between dense visual features and text in both Chinese and English contexts.
-The results are shown in Figure~\ref{fig:sup2}, where warmer colors indicate higher similarity between image regions and the matched text.
-Compared to the previous version, FG-CLIP 2 supports denser visual feature output and achieves strong bilingual semantic alignment and fine-grained perception capabilities.
+The results are shown in Figure~\ref{fig:sup2}, where warmer colors indicate higher similarity between image regions and the matched text. \iclrre{The precise localization of high-similarity regions across both languages demonstrates FG-CLIP~2’s strong bilingual semantic alignment and fine-grained perception capabilities.}